taimoor1234567/DecentraMix_Contracts/README.md

 2. Edit `.env` parameters
 3. `npx truffle migrate --network $network --reset --f 2 --to 4` (Deploy Verifier, Hasher, 1st Pool)
 4. Edit `.env` parameters again for the next pool
-5. `npx truffle migrate --network $network --reset --f 4 --to 4` `Note:  Repeat the process for as many pool contracts as you need, DeMix uses 4 pools for each native token`
+5. `npx truffle migrate --network $network --reset --f 4 --to 4` <br>
+Note:  Repeat the process for as many pool contracts as you need, DeMix uses 4 pools for each native token <br>